almarklein/asgineer/README.md

 * Use `black .` to apply Black code formatting.
 * Run `pyflakes .` to test for unused imports and more.
-* Run `python test_asgish.py --asgish_backend=xx` to run test, with `xx` 'uvicorn' or 'hypercorn'.
-* Run `pytest .` to run the same test with pytest, optionally set the ASGISH_BACKEND encironment variable.
+* Run `pytest tests` to run the tests, optionally set the ASGISH_BACKEND environment variable.

 ## License